The documentation you're currently reading is for version 3.3.0. Click here to view documentation for the latest stable version.

 proxy_ca_bundle_path, see Installing Packs from Behind a Proxy.

 If you have problems accessing the Web UI on a RHEL 7/CentOS 7 system, check the system firewall settings.

-For security reasons, the installer script enables authentication and generates random passwords for dependent services such as MongoDB and PostgreSQL.
+For security reasons, the installer script enables authentication and generates random passwords for dependent services such as MongoDB.

 If for some reason (e.g. debugging), you need to access those services directly you can find

 /etc/st2/st2.conf for MongoDB and RabbitMQ password.